Johns Hopkins Lyme and Tickborne Diseases Research and Education Institute

 Total costs: $35 million to fully establish the Institute, build the tickery, expand the complement of research facilities, and hire the scientists and staff needed to drive research across all disciplines.

-UPDATE: $2.6 million has been secured toward our initial goal of $10 million for startup costs, allowing us to launch an international search for the inaugural director.
-In addition, several donors have pledged an additional $2 million, with the potential for another $5 million once the director is in place.
+UPDATE April 2021: $3.1 million has been secured toward our initial goal of $10 million for startup costs, allowing us to launch an international search for the inaugural director.
+Once the director is in place, we have the potential to secure another $5 million.

 Recent federal legislation, known as the TICK Act, will provide close to $150 million for Lyme and tickborne illness research.
 Given our track record for securing government funding (JHU receives more government grants than any other academic institution), we are uniquely positioned to become a center of excellence with both private and government funding.